leonard67/AFDEN-Python-Workshop/README.md

 A distinctive feature of this workshop is that almost every module and session is built around understanding or replicating a published study from a top journal, such as Sloan's (1996, *The Accounting Review*) accrual anomaly,  Kim et al.'s (2016 *Journal of Accounting and Economics*) option volatility smirk, Obaid and Pukthuanthong's (2022 *Journal of Financial Economics*) image sentiment, Chen et al.'s (2022, *Journal of Accounting Research*) earnings forecasting, de Kok's (2025 *Management Science*) detection of "non-answers" in earnings call, among many others.
 Emphasis will be placed on applications to real-world accounting and finance data, such as databases in WRDS, SEC filings, and textual data (e.g., 10-Ks and earnings-call transcripts).
 Thus, the Python skills you learn are grounded in the same empirical research you'll be expected to produce.

-The outline below in my GitHub repository provides a detailed description of the material that is covered in the course.
+The outline below provides a detailed description of the material that is covered in the course.
 The course consists of two 2-hour online modules, which introduce the Python fundamentals for research (Module 1) and the *pandas *package for handling and analysing data (Module 2), followed by a two-day in-person workshop: Day 1 covers data collection from WRDS, web scraping, and LLM/generative-AI APIs (Modules 3), together with natural language processing and textual analysis (Modules 4), and Day 2 covers modern machine-learning methods for accounting and finance research, including classification, prediction and explainable AI (Module 5).

 ## Table of Contents <a name="toc"></a>